mideind/BinPackage/README.md

 ### Ksnid

 `Ksnid` is represented by instances of the `Ksnid` class.
-It has the same 6 attributes as `SHsnid` but adds 9 attributes, shortly summarized below (full documentation [here in Icelandic](https://bin.arnastofnun.is/gogn/k-snid) and [here in English](https://bin.arnastofnun.is/DMII/LTdata/k-format/)):
+It has the same six attributes as `SHsnid` but adds nine attributes, shortly summarized below (full documentation [here in Icelandic](https://bin.arnastofnun.is/gogn/k-snid) and [here in English](https://bin.arnastofnun.is/DMII/LTdata/k-format/)):